The Alphabet race classroom strategy is a great way to revise vocabulary and concepts that has been taught in a unit of work or across a topic.

 - Students think of a word beginning with each letter of the alphabet from the unit of work / topic that they have been learning about

 - The winners are the students that finish first

-I’ve used this strategy in a wide range of different ways and lessons.
+I’ve used this strategy in a wide range of different ways, in content classrooms and my EAL lessons.
 Students love the competitive element of the alphabet race and of course love being the winners.